SacriGrape/ElementZero-Scripts/IPBan/README.md

 the command for banning players.

 # Requirements
-This script relies on another, simpler, script. permissionHandler.js.
+This script relies on another, simpler, script. `permissionHandler.js`.
 Its used for making sure only someone has operator perms.
-It also relies on an index
+It also relies on an `index.js` to actually create the listening events.
 Basic list of required imports:
-    `permissionHandler.js` function
+- `permissionHandler.js` function

-    `system` Required in every script that uses the vanilla API
+- `system` Required in every script that uses the vanilla API

-    `onPlayerJoined` from ez:player
+- `onPlayerJoined` from ez:player

-    `onChat` from ez:chat
+- `onChat` from ez:chat

-    `sendBroadcast` from ez:chat
+- `sendBroadcast` from ez:chat

-    `executeCommand` from ez:command
+- `executeCommand` from ez:command

-    `getPlayerByNAME` from ez:player
+- `getPlayerByNAME` from ez:player

-    `addByNAME` from ez:blacklist
+- `addByNAME` from ez:blacklist

-    `addByXUID` from ez:player
+- `addByXUID` from ez:player

-    `open` from ez:sqlite3
+- `open` from ez:sqlite3

-    `getOfflinePlayerByNAME` from ez:player
+- `getOfflinePlayerByNAME` from ez:player

 #### MOD REQUIREMENTS
-    This mod only uses the built in stuff so you don't need to worry about finding another mod to use `ScriptingSupport` required in every script
+This mod only uses the built in stuff so you don't need to worry about finding another mod to use
+- `ScriptingSupport` required in every script

-    `ChatAPI`
+- `ChatAPI`

-    `Blacklist`
+- `Blacklist`

-    `CommandSupport`
+- `CommandSupport`

+#### DATABASE REQUIREMENT
+This mod requires you to use a database for storing the IPs, XUIDs, and gamertags of your players.
+The database can be found here, make sure to just put it into the root directory of your server (Where the .exe is)

 # Usage
 In order to use this script, you must be an op and be on the server.
 Due to limitations, I can't read console